-In an emergency, you can buy most items here (though shopping during the program is not always convenient).
-Cairns is a well-developed, modern, international tourist destination, so in a pinch you can buy just about anything here that you can in your hometown.
+You can buy most items here (though shopping during the program is not always convenient).
+Cairns is a well-developed, modern, international tourist destination, so you can buy just about anything here that you can in your hometown.
 There are plenty of shops (like Kmart and Target) and secondhand stores in Cairns where you can buy cheap, good quality, used clothes.
+These are in easy walking distance from Global Backpackers.
 Some students have commented that they can't find clothes they like here, while other students are quite happy to try and wear what the locals wear.

-Bring some shampoo, deodorant, toothpaste, sunburn protection (30+), sanitary supplies, etc. These items can be heavy and space-consuming and they can easily be bought in Australia, even some of the same brands you regularly use in the U.S. can be found in Australia.
+Bring some shampoo, deodorant, toothpaste, sunburn protection (30+), sanitary supplies, etc. These items can be heavy and space-consuming, and they can easily be bought in Australia, even some of the same brands you regularly use in the U.S. can be found in Australia.
 It is probably a good idea to pack any liquids or gels in plastic bags in case there is any leakage in your checked bags during transit.

-Cairns is a diving city, so snorkeling gear can be easily purchased in country though it is generally not cheap (i.e. around \$100-\$250 for a good quality set).
+Cairns is a diving city, so snorkeling gear can be easily purchased in country, though it is generally not cheap (i.e. around \$100-\$250 for a good quality set).
 You do not need fins, but if you think you might conduct a snorkeling ISP then you may want to bring some or purchase them in Australia.
-You can also rent snorkeling gear on Lizard Island for a nominal fee (about \$9 a day) while we are at Lizard Island.
+You can also rent snorkeling gear on Lizard Island for a nominal fee (about \$10 a day) while we are at Lizard Island.
+If you wear prescription glasses, you may need to buy prescription lenses for your mask, which is easily accomplished at any dive shop in Cairns.

-You can do your laundry by hand while on excursion, and by machine while in Cairns and at Lizard Island Research Station.
+You can do your laundry by hand while on excursion and by machine while in Cairns and at Lizard Island Research Station.